-10.1 The Trust Body have appointed Mrs M De Rome as the Designated Safeguarding Lead, she has the authority to perform the role and is part of the Academy Leadership Team.

-10.2 The Designated Safeguarding Lead takes responsibility for safeguarding and child protection (including online safety).

-10.3 The Designated Safeguarding Lead or a Deputy DSL should always be available to discuss safeguarding concerns.
+- 10.1 The Trust Board have appointed Mrs M De Rome as the Designated Safeguarding Lead, she has the authority to perform the role and is part of the Academy Leadership Team. - 10.2 The Designated Safeguarding Lead takes responsibility for safeguarding and child protection (including online safety). - 10.3 The Designated Safeguarding Lead or a Deputy DSL should always be available to discuss safeguarding concerns.
 If in exceptional circumstances, the Designated Safeguarding Lead (or DDSL) are not available, this should not delay appropriate action being taken.
 Joseph Leckie Academy staff should consider taking advice from Children's Services.
 In these circumstances, any action taken should be shared with the Designated Safeguarding Lead (or Deputy DSL) as soon as is practically possible.

-- 10.4 The Designated Safeguarding Lead has responsibilities as follows: - refer cases of suspected abuse to the Local Authority Children's Services as required. - support staff who make referrals to Local Authority Children's Services. - refer cases to the Channel programme where there is a radicalisation concern as required. - support staff who make referrals to the Channel Programme. - refer cases where a crime may have been committed to the Police as required. - liaise with staff (especially pastoral support staff, school nurses, IT Technicians, and SENCOs or the named person with oversight for SEND) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies. - act as a source of support, advice, and expertise for all staff.

-10.5 Referring a Concern.
+- 10.4 The Designated Safeguarding Lead has responsibilities as follows: - refer cases of suspected abuse to the local authority Children's Services as required. - support staff who make referrals to local authority Children's Services. - refer cases to the Channel programme where there is a radicalisation concern as required. - support staff who make referrals to the Channel programme. - refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - refer cases where a crime may have been committed to the Police as required. - liaise with staff (especially pastoral support staff, school nurses, IT Technicians SENCO and Mental Health Lead) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies. - act as a source of support, advice and expertise for all staff. - be aware of students who have a social worker. - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues with teachers and Academy Leadership. - liaise with the Principal to inform them of issues.
+Especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+This includes being aware of the requirement for children to have an Appropriate Adult. - 10.5 Referring a Concern.
 If the Designated Safeguarding Lead is not available, you must refer your concerns to a named Deputy DSL.

 All staff should be aware of the process for making referrals to Children's Services and for statutory assessments under the Children Act 1989, especially Section 17 (children in need) and Section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral.
+See appendix 1.